solartempest/ps17/readme.md

 # Custom Features:

 -   Remappable rotary encoder controls volume up/down/mute.
--   Adds key combo functionality for backspace, delete, and arrow keys.
+-   Allows for remapping of per-layer rotary encoder functions in VIA.
+-   VIA support included by default.
 -   RGB underglow and matrix support and remapped to physical locations (nicer gradient and effects).
--   Adds custom layer lighting with custom gradients (if enabled) for each.
+-   Adds custom layer lighting with custom gradients for each.
--   VIA support included by default.
--   Allows for remapping of per-layer rotary encoder functions in VIA.
 -   Custom macro key in VIA for Super Alt Tab, which is fully compatible with rotary encoders.
 -   Custom macro key in VIA for moving windows to other monitors in Windows, which is fully compatible with rotary encoders.
+-   Adds key combo functionality for backspace, delete, and arrow keys.

 ## Make and Flashing

 Make example for this keyboard (after setting up your build environment):

-    make solartempest/ps17:via
+    qmk compile -kb solartempest/ps17 -km via

 To reset the board into bootloader mode, tap the Reset switch mounted on the bottom of the PCB.
 Flash with QMK toolbox, auto-flash.